Project Management: 5 Principles for Project Success

 Demystifying Project Success

 Have you found yourself managing projects when your primary role is NOT a project manager?
-As a friend and co-worker once said, "Life IS a Project."
+As a friend and co-worker once said, "Life IS a Project" and we all want project success.
 Regardless of your role at work or at home, there are always projects to be accomplished.
 At work it could be a product launch, product promotion or product development.
-Maybe you are in operations and are more focused on the back office success of the company.
+Maybe you're in operations and are more focused on the back office success of the company.
 At home, you could be planning a vacation or a group outing of some sort.
 Maybe it's building a shed.

 Management of your project can be as formal or informal as fits the people affected by the project and the scope of the project.
 However, any project has a higher likelihood of success if the person leading the project thinks about these 5 key principles that cross all methodologies, scope definitions and interested parties.